35 Facts About Love That Will Make Your Heart Smile

 Online dating actually works.

-If you’ve yet to find your soulmate on a site like Match.com or OKCupid, don’t give up just yet.
-According to one 2013 survey from the Pew Research Center, 23 percent of Americans reported finding their spouse or partner via a dating website.
-And if you’re heading out into the digital realm to find a mate, here are the 30 Worst Phrases to Use on Your Dating Profile.
+If you've yet to find your soulmate on a site like Match.com or OKCupid, don't give up just yet.
+According to a 2020 Pew Research survey, 12 percent of Americans reported finding their spouse or partner on a dating site.

 A commoner became the Queen of Norway thanks to true love.